vcfvct/aws-exam/README.md

 ## Data pipeline
 * By default, an activity retries three times before entering a hard failure state.
 You can increase the number of automatic retries to 10

+## Kinesis
+* Data in Kinesis is stored for 24 hours by default and up to 7 days if required.
+* Shard is a measure of capacity, 1000 PUT(PutRecord[s] call) per second.
+1MB/s input and 2MB/s output.
+Specified when steam is created and can be changed dynamically.
+  * partition key tells which shard the data belongs to, specified by applications that putting data into a stream.
+  * the `sequence number` is assinged by Streams after the putRecord[s] call.
+  * data blob is 1MB.
+* You may use Kinesis Streams if you want to do some custom processing with streaming data.
+With Kinesis Firehose you are simply ingesting it into S3, Redshift or ElasticSearch

 ## Misc
 * AWS support 2 `Virtualizations`: para and Hardware
 * AWS Trusted Advisor: Security Groups - Specific Ports Unrestricted, IAM Use, MFA on Root Account, EBS Public Snapshots, RDS Public Snapshots